1Caxz/TriviaApp/README.md

 ## Server Problem
 - [x] Any some categories error when amount more than 10.
+- [x] Any some categories absolutely cannot be accessed.
 - [x] The response data have HTML tag with default encoding.

 ## Assets Problem
 - [x] The assets on zeplin project support for Android, not iOS.

 ## Note
-Please try again if you failed to request data from the server.
+Please try again if you failed to request Questions data for first time.
 This is a server problem because of any some categories error when amount more than 10.
+So, the app will request again with amount 10.<br>
+And there are any some categories absolutely cannot be accessed.

 ## MIT License